-In an attempt to deal with our Corona-blues, we decided to see if we could find a socially distanced weekend getaway that could safely get us out of our routine.
+In an attempt to deal with our Corona blues, we decided to see if we could find a socially distanced weekend getaway that could safely get us out of our routine.
 So where can these frustrated travelers go?

 Our requirements for our getaway included a road trip that didn’t call for us to be in the car all weekend.
 We also hoped to find a chance to explore something new to us or that we haven’t experienced in a while.
-That’s a tough ask for two people who have lived in Virginia all our lives.
+That’s a tough ask for two people who have lived in Virginia all their lives.

 Then I read about Roanoke, Virginia.
 Not too far away, a new experience, and something fun to do.
 Tick, tick, tick.
-We packed our bags, made reservations, hopped into the car and headed west.
+We packed our bags, made reservations, hopped into the car, and headed west.

 Surrounded by the Blue Ridge Mountains, Roanoke has a bustling downtown and can be a great home base for those that like hiking, biking, and kayaking.
-The Blue Ridge Parkway, Smith Mountain Lake and The Natural Bridge State Park are all nearby and worth experiencing while you visit Roanoke.
+The Blue Ridge Parkway, Smith Mountain Lake, and The Natural Bridge State Park are all nearby and worth experiencing while you visit Roanoke.
 We didn’t have time to explore these areas but hope to return in the spring.
 We did love the historical and quirky, the old and the revitalized, the architecture and the landscape of Roanoke.
 It’s a town with a lot to offer everyone.

 Where we stayed

 As we travel, our growing preference for a place to stay is to find an Airbnb.
 We enjoy some of the comforts of home that an Airbnb offers and a traditional hotel does not, most notably cooking some of our own meals.
-Using an Airbnb has also given us unique places to stay that have been well located, giving us more of a local feel to our trips.
+Using Airbnb has also given us unique places to stay that have been well-located, giving us more of a local feel to our trips.
 If you have never tried an Airbnb we recommend that as you research for your trip, be sure to seek out an available Airbnb close to where you want to be.
 Read the reviews for each location as well.
 We find the reviews from prior renters to be helpful in choosing a location.
 And finally, we also prefer using properties that are managed by “Super hosts.”
-For us, this option has increased the possibility of a well maintained rental and if any issues have popped up during our stay, such as a malfunctioning coffee maker or difficulty with check in, we have gotten immediate responses and assistance with our issues.
+For us, this option has increased the possibility of a well-maintained rental and if any issues have popped up during our stay, such as a malfunctioning coffee maker or difficulty with check-in, we have gotten immediate responses and assistance with our issues.

 Our weekend hideaway was in downtown Roanoke at One Elm Place.
 If you can’t find it on the Airbnb website or app, it is managed by Woltz and Associates Realty at www.woltz.com/rentals/oneelm.
 It was a perfect spot for the two of us, centrally located to everything we wanted to do, and a warm, cozy spot for the weekend.